 In adults, tongue thrusting, nail-biting, chewing on pens or pencils, and mouth breathing may be present.

-An orthodontist evaluates all of these and treat and encourages you to quit those habits.
+An orthodontist evaluates all of these and treats and encourages you to quit those habits.

 Without solving these, an overbite may not be fixed perfectly or it may recur after treatment.